LucasVance/empirical-cycling-community-notes/_posts/2021-12-9-perspectives-6.md

 # An Analysis of Professional Cycling Coaching & Training Strategy

-### Based on a conversation between Coley Moore and Ingvar Omarsson
+### Based on a conversation between Kolie Moore and Ingvar Omarsson

 This document deconstructs the key concepts discussed in the podcast, providing a detailed look into the methodology behind coaching an elite cyclist.
 The conversation serves as a practical case study in season review, future planning, and the complex interplay of physiology, psychology, and life logistics.